ReidP31/Mars-Site-web-scraping/README.md

 # NASA/Mars Web-scraping Site

-Created a website with Mars info using Splinter to scrape various NASA sites.
+Created a website with Mars info using Splinter to scrape various websites.
 <br />